Koodous/docs.koodous.com/docs/web/getting-started.md

 ## Analyze by your rules

 We love Yara rules, and we thought you could find them useful too.
-You can write your own rulesets and launch them against any APK of your choice, or maybe just sit back, relax and wait.
+You can write your own rulesets and launch them against any APK of your choice, or just sit back, relax and wait.
 Our analysis system will apply you rules to every fresh uploaded APK and alert you when a match shows up.

 ## Get social